CodeMC/Documentation/docs/usage-guidelines.md

 ### Project must be of use for others
 While it can be nice to have a CI for your library to upload and share, should you limit it to libraries and projects that can have a use for others.
-Effectively, if the project's purpose is to ease your coding of other Projects, while not having any use outside of that for others, is it not something you can and should put on our CI.
+Effectively, if the project's purpose is to ease your coding of other Projects, while not having any use outside of that for others, is it something you shouldn't put on our CI.

 ### Project must be properly maintained
 CodeMC is not meant as a cheap way of storing your project's final jar file without any updates to it.
 As such are we requiring your project to be actively maintained by receiving regular updates.